muaaz-ur-habibi/fthedocs/README.md

 <h2>Documentation: 0_0</h2>
 <h3>Basic Usage</h3>
 <p>
-  When cloning the repo, you also clone a test.txt file.
+  When cloning the repo, you also clone a test.txt file & a test.json.
 This is a scraped version of Beej's C Sockets Guide.
 This is also the test document that I used for testing FTheDocs.
 You can use this to play around with it aswell<br>

   ```
   python fthedocs.py --file test.txt